Netflix/PigPen/README.md

 ![](logo.png)

 PigPen is map-reduce for Clojure, or distributed Clojure.
-It compiles to [Apache Pig](http://pig.apache.org/), but you don't need to know much about Pig to use it.
+It compiles to [Apache Pig](http://pig.apache.org/) or [Cascading](http://www.cascading.org/) but you don't need to know much about either of them to use it.

 # Getting Started, Tutorials & Documentation